basis-robotics/basis/README.md

 <span>&nbsp;&nbsp;·&nbsp;&nbsp;</span>
 [LinkedIn](https://www.linkedin.com/company/basisrobotics/)

 ## Basis Framework

-Basis is a robotics development framework developed by [Basis Robotics](https://basisrobotics.tech/), designed to accelerate your journey from concept to prototype, and from prototype to production.
-A lot of the concepts will be very familiar to ROS users (pub/sub based, with launch files, a central coordinator, etc), but there are some things we do very differently.
+Basis is a production-focused robotics development framework by [Basis Robotics](https://basisrobotics.tech/), built on a pub-sub architecture to support deterministic testing.
+While Basis still uses publishers and subscribers, code written in Basis doesn’t create them directly as it might in ROS or other similar frameworks.
+Instead, Basis follows a structure of `Inputs + Condition (synchronizer) -> Handler (your code) -> Outputs`.
+You declare the messages your code should respond to and when it should run, while the framework automatically manages the publishers, subscribers, and message routing.

 ⚠️ Basis is alpha software.
 While we're proud of what we've written so far, it might not be ready for production.⚠️